TigerIsReal/ESP-Quiz/README.md

 # ESP-Quiz

-A nice, lightweighted quiz program for ESP students to study for their finals.
+A nice, simple and lightweight quiz program for ESP students to study for their finals.
 Problem set will be updated periodically.
 More updates coming soon.

 ## Beta feature: